Ayushpremrocks/GetMood-dApp/README.md

-This project is made my me for Finance & Economics Club, IIT Guwahati.
+This project is made by me for Finance & Economics Club, IIT Guwahati.

-For the project, I build a decentralized application on Ethereum using HTML, CSS, Javascript and solidity.
-We used MetaMask, Remix IDE, and Ethers.js for this project.
-At the end, we create a simple frontend interface that can interact with smart contract functions by only using two simple buttons.
+Developed a decentralized application (dApp) featuring a user-friendly frontend website built with HTML, CSS, and JavaScript, enabling users to interact with a Solidity smart contract deployed on the Ethereum Sepolia testnet for managing moods.

+Leveraged cutting-edge technologies such as Ethers.js library, MetaMask wallet, Remix IDE, Node.js and Lite-Server, ensuring seamless integration between frontend and deployed smart contract.